Summer of Innovation Challenge Rules

-- If the entrant is under 13 years old and gets selected to move forward to Round 2, then his or her parent or legal guardian must upload the video to YouTube.
-No child under 13 years old may upload the video to YouTube.
+- If the entrant is under 13 years old and gets selected to move forward to Round 2, then his or her parent or legal guardian must upload the video to the submission portal provided.

 - Challenge participants must submit entries as required in the Summer of Innovation Challenge announcement in order to be eligible.

 - Entries received after the deadline set forth in the Summer of Innovation Challenge announcement are ineligible, null, and void.

 - Entrants must submit their work as an individual.
 Should another participant appear in the video as a “prop” or a part of your prototype demonstration, they are not subject to be named as a winner(s) should the applicant win the prize.

 - No group submissions should be submitted, even if the other participant(s) is/are registered for the Summer of Innovation challenge.